transdigiware/blockchain/vscode-extension.md

 4. Select **Debug Smart Contract configuration** from the drop-down list in the upper left.
 5. Clicking the **play** button.
 The extension will automatically package, install, and instantiate or upgrade the smart contract on the local network.

-  If you want to debug the instantiate function in your smart contract, edit the launch configuration by using the example below.
+  If you want to debug the instantiate function in your smart contract, edit the launch configuration by using the following example:
   ```
     "env": {
         "CORE_CHAINCODE_ID_NAME": <name>:<version>